This post may contain affiliate links. See my disclosure policy.

 - Water.
 To thin everything out.

-Step 1- Combine ingredients.
-In a small saucepan, add all your ingredients and mix to combine.
+Step 1- Add all your ingredients to a small saucepan and combine.

-Step 2- Simmer.
-On medium heat, bring the mixture to a simmer.
+Step 2- Bring the mixture to a simmer.
 Once simmering, reduce the heat to low and stir constantly for 4-5 minutes.
 Remove from the heat and let cool completely to thicken.

 - Adjust the consistency.
 The longer you simmer the sauce, the thicker it will be.
-If you’d prefer a thinner sauce, add extra water to it.
+If you’d prefer a thinner sauce, add extra water.

 - Taste test.
 Taste the barbecue sauce before you remove it from the heat.
 If it is too tangy, add a little extra sweetener.
 If it isn’t salty enough, add a dash more salt.